DTJF/fbdoc/src/doc/Tables.md

 The source files of this project are listed and described in detail in this documentation.
-The following tables give an overview on file types used by fb-doc and additional files not listed in the file browser.
+The following tables give an overview on file types used by \Proj and additional files not listed in the file browser.

 File Types  {#SubSecFileTypes}
 ----------

-Different file types are used by fb-doc as input and output.
+Different file types are used by \Proj as input and output.
 The input depends on the emitter in use, the output depends on the run mode and the emitter.